 When you hire an attorney, you hire that attorney to work for you.
 So, for example, if you hire a divorce lawyer in Bethesda, she is representing your best interests and your best interests only.
 Rules of professional conduct prohibit attorneys from representing two clients with conflicting interests, and this applies in the case of a divorce, creating a parenting plan, developing a prenuptial or postnuptial agreement, or another other family law matter.

 However, if you and your spouse can agree on most of the terms of your divorce and the split isn’t incredibly contentious, you may benefit from mediation instead.
 With mediation, you are spared the expense of going to trial, and instead use one neutral mediator to work with you and your individual attorneys together.

 Mediation is an excellent way for some couples to minimize costs, conflicts, and delays during the divorce process.
 When spouses can generally agree on issues like asset division, alimony, and child support, mediation with a neutral third party can help them in working out the details – outside of court.

 During divorce mediation, spouses attend meetings with their mediator and their individual attorneys.
-The mediator is not an attorney, but a professional in alternative dispute resolution.
+The mediator is not an attorney who works for both spouses, but a professional in alternative dispute resolution.
 She works to facilitate conversation and guide the parties through the process of working toward a mutually satisfying divorce agreement.

 The mediator remains neutral throughout this process and, unlike a judge or an arbitrator, a mediator doesn’t make a ruling on the outcome of the case.
 The parties resolve their own case, with facilitation.